southeast Michigan counties

 Washtenaw Audubon Society

-Birding in Northern and North Central Michigan
+Birding in Northern Michigan

 Since November 2004 there's been a web site and listserver email list dedicated to birding in the U.P.
 Check out Melinda Stamp's UPBirders.org.